Monday, 20 December 2021

 • A special meat thermometer (mail order Nisbets & department stores) inserted into the flesh as the turkey goes into the oven can help test doneness.
 The thermometer's button pops up when the meat is done

-• REST the cooked turkey (!!) at least an hour.
-Cover with foil and clean tea towels, or newspapers or even a blanket.
+• REST the cooked turkey (!!) abut half an hour.
+Cover loosely with foil to help skin retain crispness.
 The turkey won't go cold but the juices will return to the body of the meat, leaving the flesh succulent & tender.
-Hot gravy will heat the meat and it will taste as if it has just come out of the oven.
+Hot gravy will warm the meat and it will taste as if it has just come out of the oven.
 Resting provides time to roast the potatoes, cook the veg etc

 • Using a large spoon or ladle, skim as much fat as you can from the juices in the pan; (cool and discard fat ); add juices to your pre-prepared gravy (How to...Gravy); serve gravy piping hot.